-Vaccines can improve your pet's health and wellness, which means keeping them in your life for a while longer.
+Vaccines can improve your pet's health and wellness, which means keeping them in your life for longer.

-If you're the proud owner of a new pet, our staff can tell you everything you need to know about vaccinations and how to keep your pet safe.
+If you're the proud owner of a new pet, our staff can tell you everything you need to know about pet vaccinations and how to keep your furry friend safe.

 Does Your Cat or Dog

 Need to be Vaccinated?

 We Care About Your Pet's Health and We Want To Help Them Live a Long Life

 "THE BEST vet that I have used in all my time having pets!
 Have used Marietta Vet Clinic for 3 years now.
 Dr. Julian, the techs and all of the staff....SO awesome!
 He doesn't recommend unnecessary tests, treatment.
 They all truly loves animals and the animals know it.
 Makes me feel so at ease knowing I found a great vet.
 Did I say how AWESOME they are? :-)" Amy Smith

 When Should My Pet Get Vaccinated?

 Vaccination schedules will vary based on the age and health of your pet.
 Dr. Peckich will consider additional factors to determine proper vaccine timing, including your location and local environment and if your pet socializes with other animals.

 Puppies and kittens will receive crucial antibodies from their mother's milk assuming that their mother has a healthy immune system.
 Vaccinations can begin once the puppy or kitten has reached six to eight weeks of age.